-- Delay due to the defendant's failure to appear (30.30[4] [c]): The clock will stop ticking during the period of delay resulting from the defendant's failure to appear if it is shown that the defendant was "unavailable" or "absent." - Absent: "Absent" means that the prosecution is unaware of the defendant's location and the defendant is attempting to avoid apprehension or prosecution or that the prosecution is unaware of the defendant's location and his location cannot be determined with due diligence (CPL 30.30 [4] [c] [i]). - o Avoiding apprehension or prosecution: The defendant's use of a different name in a subsequent arrest or flight to another jurisdiction may evince an intent to "avoid apprehension" (People v Motz, 256 AD2d 46 [1st Dept 1998]; People v Williams, 78 AD3d 160 [1st Dept 2010]; People v Button, 276 AD2d 229 [4th Dept 2000]). - o Incarcerated defendant: A defendant may be "absent" due to his unknown incarceration, if the prosecution has exercised due diligence to locate him or if the defendant, while incarcerated on the other matter, continues to avoid prosecution (CPL 30.30 [4] [c] [i]).
+- Defendant's absence or unavailability (30.30[4] [c]): Excludable is the "period of delay" "resulting from the defendant's "absence" or "unavailability."
+Where the defendant is not in custody on another matter, also excludable is the period (not period of delay) between the issuance of a bench warrant upon the defendant's escape from custody or failure to appear and the defendant's appearance in court, irrespective of whether the escape or failure to appear results in any delay. - Absent: "Absent" means that the prosecution is unaware of the defendant's location and the defendant is attempting to avoid apprehension or prosecution or that the prosecution is unaware of the defendant's location and his location cannot be determined with due diligence (CPL 30.30 [4] [c] [i]). - o Avoiding apprehension or prosecution: The defendant's use of a different name in a subsequent arrest or flight to another jurisdiction may evince an intent to "avoid apprehension" (People v Motz, 256 AD2d 46 [1st Dept 1998]; People v Williams, 78 AD3d 160 [1st Dept 2010]; People v Button, 276 AD2d 229 [4th Dept 2000]). - o Incarcerated defendant: A defendant may be "absent" due to his unknown incarceration, if the prosecution has exercised due diligence to locate him or if the defendant, while incarcerated on the other matter, continues to avoid prosecution (CPL 30.30 [4] [c] [i]).
 However, a defendant is not "absent" if the prosecution is aware of the defendant's incarceration or could have been made aware had it exercised due diligence (People v Lesley, 232 AD2d 259 [1st Dept 1996]).

 - Incarceration under false name: Where the defendant is incarcerated under a false name but the People have enough information to locate him despite his use of an alias, the defendant will not be considered "absent," assuming that the defendant, by giving the false name, was not attempting to avoid apprehension or prosecution (Lesley, 232 AD2d 259). - Unavailability: A defendant is considered unavailable whenever his location is known and his presence cannot be secured even with due diligence. - Due diligence: Due diligence means to exhaust all reasonable investigative leads (People v Petrianni, 24 AD3d 1224 [4th Dept 2005]; People v Grey, 259 AD2d 246 [3d Dept 1999]; People v Walter, 8 AD3d 1109 [4th Dept 2004]; see also People v Devino, 110 AD3d 1146, 1149 [3d Dept 2013] [police obligated to diligently utilize "available law enforcement resources" and cannot exclude the delay by relying on implicit "resource-allocation choices"]). - o Applicability: The due diligence question comes into play when the prosecution seeks to exclude delay resulting from the defendant's absence or unavailability.
-If the prosecution has timely established its readiness for trial within the statutory period, and does not seek to have a period excluded because of the defendant's absence or unavailability, it does not matter whether the prosecution has exercised due diligence to locate or produce the defendant (People v Carter, 91 NY2d 795, 799 [1998]).
+If the prosecution has timely established its readiness for trial within the statutory period, and does not seek to have a period excluded of the defendant's because absence or unavailability, it does not matter whether the prosecution has exercised due diligence to locate or produce the defendant (People v Carter, 91 NY2d 795, 799 [1998]).